tokyokim0226/soft2-bouncing/README.md

     `dt` is also a crucial determining factor here, as when `dt` is not small enough, the computational approximation for the objects may not be a very good representation for when their movements are continuous.

-- [課題４](#課題４) - Solar system simulator - It will show Venus, Earth, and Mars (Mercury is too close and the gas giants are too far away to be shown to scale)
+- [課題４](#課題４) - Solar system simulator - It will show Mercury, Venus, Earth, and Mars (the gas giants are too far away to be shown to scale)

     [![image.png](https://i.postimg.cc/Ssvhgn8K/image.png)](https://postimg.cc/jwPm5dMV)